 Trellising tomatoes is an important garden task for many reasons:

-- Tomato vines can grow tall and bend over or break with the weight of the fruit.
+- Indeterminate tomato vines can grow tall and bend over or break with the weight of the fruit.
+(This doesn’t apply in the same way to determinate varieties like cherry tomatoes, though my trellising method can still help manage their growth.)

 - Fruit close to the ground is more susceptible to getting eaten by pests.

-- Fungal spores are transferred from the soil, so keeping tomatoes off the ground helps prevent common diseases.
+- Fungal spores (such as early blight and late blight) are transferred from the soil, so keeping tomatoes off the ground helps prevent common diseases.

 - BONUS: Harvesting tomatoes will be easier!